oceanumeric/oceanumeric.github.io/docs/blog/networking/the-internet.md

-## Protocol layers and their service models
+## Protocol Layers and Their Service Models

 To provide structure to the design of network protocols, network designers